 Not only will you see a more complete story, but you’ll also have the business case for getting more budget from your C-suite.

 From some employees to all employees

 Necessarily, the budget, governance and execution of employee engagement takes place in corporate functions, but that often leads to a blinkered vision of the company.
-When you think of your organisation, you probably think of the relatively small amount of desk-bound employees working at HQ and not the vast majority of non-desk employees in stores, factories and warehouses; you think of your brand as being the beautiful marketing your colleagues create, rather than the thousands of human micro-connections your frontline employees have with customers every day.
+When you think of your organization, you probably think of the relatively small amount of desk-bound employees working at HQ and not the vast majority of non-desk employees in stores, factories and warehouses; you think of your brand as being the beautiful marketing your colleagues create, rather than the thousands of human micro-connections your frontline employees have with customers every day.

-To become a truly engagement-focused organisation, this approach should be turned on its head.
+To become a truly engagement-focused organization, this approach should be turned on its head.
 Your company and brand is the student who works eight hours a week on the shopfloor, the delivery driver who interacts with suppliers, the housekeeper who encounters customers in the corridors.

 They must be empowered with the right tooling and messaging to connect to the larger organization if engagement is to become more than just a band-aid.